Zur deutschen Version.

 See https://www.gnu.org/software/emacs/manual/html_node/emacs/Identifier-Search.html

-In older EMACS versions, e.g. 20.7, tags-case-fold-search
+In older Emacs versions, e.g. 20.7, tags-case-fold-search

 was not